TechNishant204/Blogger_app-Backend/Readme.md

 };

 module.exports = dbConnect;

-5. Create Controllers
+### 5. Create Controllers
-Create a folder named controllers and add three files: postController.js likeController.js commentController.js
+Create a folder named controllers and add three files:

+-> postController.js
+-> likeController.js
+-> commentController.js
-In each of these files, you will implement route handler functions appropriate for each entity.
+You will implement route handler functions appropriate for each entity in each of these files.

 6. Create Models
 Create a folder named models and add three files: